 iOS 8: New Features

-Unannounced changes and improvements to iOS 8, which will be released this fall.
+Unannounced changes and improvements to iOS 8, released on September 17.

 At A Glance

-Our collection of hidden and undocumented features found in Apple's upcoming iOS 8.
+Our collection of hidden and undocumented features found in iOS 8, which was released on September 17.
 See our iOS 8 roundup for the official features.

 - Safari Credit Card Scanning